Introduction to Python Modules¶

 # mail/__init__.py

-from .core import * # Import everything from core
+from .core import * # import all names from core

 __all__ = core.__all__ # Expose only public items declared in core.py